-October smashed all comics records from the last decade-plus again, with a thousand new comic books, graphic novels, and magazines hitting the market.
-Based on Comichron’s analysis of data released by Diamond Comic Distributors, comics shops in North America ordered more than $56 million in printed product during the month.
-Seven comic books had orders of more than 100,000 copies.
-Click to see the sales estimates for comics ordered in October 2014.
+November was no October when it came to comics sales, but it didn’t need to be to improve upon last year’s performance.
+Based on Comichron’s analysis of data released by Diamond Comic Distributors, comics shops in North America ordered nearly $46 million in printed product during the month, 8% more than last November — and the gains were made by both comic books and graphic novels.
+Click to see the sales estimates for comics ordered in November 2014.

 The graphic novel category improved more during the month, up 14.4% thanks in part to the category leader, Walking Dead Vol. 22: A New Beginning, which debuted with first-month orders of nearly 23,000 copies.
 Sales of the Top 300 graphic novels for the whole year to date are still lagging 1% behind the same grouping last year — but since Diamond reports that all graphic novels sold are up 6%, that means the growth has all been in the “long tail,” the books outside the Top 300.
 (And there are a lot of them!)

 By: Alexander Jones “He’s definitely the largest robber baron in the history of the human species,” said author Joshua Dysart of Toyo Harada, the main character in his newest ongoing series Imperium.
 Valiant Entertainment could have just published another volume of their fan-favorite Harbinger title which Dysart also wrote and called it a day; but […]